Aziz Khan Mokri: First term as commander-in-chief

 In 1853/4, Naser al-Din Shah agreed to help the Russians against the Ottomans in the Crimean War.
 However, neither he nor Mirza Aqa Khan were able, or inclined to embrace a pro-Russian policy.
 Both the army led by Aziz Khan to the Iranian–Ottoman border at Azerbaijan, and the army sent to the border at Kermanshah, were unsuccessful.
 In the same year, Aziz Khan was appointed the interim governor of Azerbaijan until the new governor appeared.

 Aziz Khan had a close alliance with Jeyran, a favourite wife of Naser al-Din Shah.
 With her support, Aziz Khan attempted to stage a coup against Mirza Aqa Khan.
 He was supported by some Kurdish regiments, as well as some influential dignitaries, such as Mirza Yusuf Ashtiani, who had lost his office of accountant general to Mirza Aqa Khan's son Kazim Khan Nizam al-Mulk.
 In June 1857, Aziz Khan and the rest of the conspirators compiled a list of Mirza Aqa Khan's "miseeds", which was to be given by Jeyran to Naser al-Din Shah as proof of Mirza Aqa Khan's subversion.

 However, at the last moment she removed the most harmful charges from the list, thus only disclosing enough for Naser al-Din Shah to raise his suspicion.
 She had possibly done this to make a deal with Mirza Aqa Khan to secure her sons nomination as heir apparent.
 They soon made a deal that Mirza Aqa Khan would secure her sons nomination, while Jeyran in exchange agreed to hide the most harmful charges in list as well give him the names of the conspirators.
 In order to protect his position, Mirza Aqa Khan started scheming against Aziz Khan, which eventually led to his dismissal by the shah on 13 June 1857.
-His dismissal was made official during a court ceremony by Ali Khan Hajeb-al-dawla, who had supervised the execution of Amir Kabir in 1852.
+His dismissal was made official during a court ceremony by Ali Khan Maragha'i, who had supervised the execution of Amir Kabir in 1852.
 However, Aziz Khan was not charged with anything specific.

-Aziz Khan was imprisoned and made to defend his actions during his four year administration in Tabriz.
+Aziz Khan was imprisoned and made to defend his actions during his four-year administration in Tabriz.
 In August or September 1857, he was exiled to Sardasht.
 Nevertheless, Mirza Aqa Khan continued to cause him problems, summoning him to Tabriz to prosecute and aggravate him.